 Background pattern

-About the medication
+About the medicine

 Introduction

-Patient Information Leaflet: Package Insert
+Patient Information Leaflet

-Nilotinib Stada 50 mg Hard Capsules EFG
+Nilotinib Stada 50 mg hard capsules EFG

-Nilotinib Stada 150 mg Hard Capsules EFG
+Nilotinib Stada 150 mg hard capsules EFG

-Nilotinib Stada 200 mg Hard Capsules EFG
+Nilotinib Stada 200 mg hard capsules EFG

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not give it to others even if they have the same symptoms as you, as it may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Nilotinib Stada and what is it used for